isomerpages/moe-stgabrielspri/_signature-programmes/Gabrielite Digital Literacy Programme (GDLP).md

 <p></p>
 <p><strong>Design, Build and Innovate Together</strong>
 </p>
-<p>In the <strong>Primary 5 Gabrielite Digital Literacy Programme (GDLP)</strong>,
+<p>In the Primary 5 <strong>Gabrielite Digital Literacy Programme (GDLP)</strong>,
+our Gabrielites deepened their digital literacy skills through exciting hands-on experiences in physical computing and innovation.
+Using Boson kits, LEGO components, and coding platforms, students designed, prototyped, and programmed functional solutions to address real-world community challenges.</p>
+<p>Guided by the design thinking process, students collaborated in teams
+to brainstorm ideas, test prototypes, and refine their creations.
+Through this iterative learning journey, they developed resilience, systems thinking, and adaptability while learning to communicate ideas effectively and work collaboratively with others.</p>
+<p>Anchored on the theme “Smart and Sustainable Nation – Community”, the
-students took a deeper dive into physical computing using Boson kits and LEGO components.
-They designed, prototyped, and coded functional solutions that respond to real-world challenges, applying design thinking at every step.
-This hands-on process developed collaboration, resilience, and systems thinking, encouraging students to iterate and improve their ideas.
-Through this Applied Learning Programme (ALP), students strengthened key 21CC skills – critical thinking, communication, and adaptability – becoming future-ready Gabrielites who can work in teams, embrace challenges, and use technology creatively to solve problems in a rapidly evolving world.</p>
+programme encourages students to harness technology creatively and responsibly to improve the lives of others.
+Through this <strong>Applied Learning Programme (ALP)</strong>, our Gabrielites strengthened key 21st-century competencies such as critical thinking, communication, collaboration, and inventive thinking, growing into future-ready learners who are prepared to navigate and contribute meaningfully to a rapidly evolving digital world.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/5_GEN_Engineering_Creative_Solutions_with_Boson_Kits.jpg">